 He went on to say “the scheme has been cleverly designed to protect the amenity of existing residents and will not impact on them in terms of loss of light, increased sense of enclosure or loss of outlook”.

 Located along Ealing Road in close proximity to Alperton Station, the 1,850sqm development will accommodate 37 mixed tenure residential units – 22 private and 15 affordable.
 The design is conceived as two separate buildings orientated around an internal landscaped courtyard.
 A bold frontage to Ealing Road features strong colours in the render and glazing, whilst the rear four storey building provides a more intimate space with sheltered gardens.

-Herbert Lui, associate, said, “We have developed an important understanding of the area, its community and its needs and have responded by creating a bold and lively design to match its vibrancy and energy”
+Herbert Lui, director, said, “We have developed an important understanding of the area, its community and its needs and have responded by creating a bold and lively design to match its vibrancy and energy”

 Construction of Ealing Road is scheduled to commence early next year.